levilindsey/space-debris/src/gamex/README.md

 TODO
 - A general system for interacting with the dat.GUI library for dynamically adjusting system parameters.
+- A ton of cool features in supporting libraries--notably:
+  - [grafx][grafx]: A 3D graphics framework for WebGL.
+  - [physx][physx]: A physics engine with 3D rigid-body dynamics and collision detection (with impulse-based resolution).

 ## Acknowledgements / Technology Stack

-The technologies used in this application include:
+The technologies used in this library include:

 - [ES2015][es2015]
 - [WebGL][webgl]